MicrosoftDocs/windows-iotcore-docs/windows-iotcore/windows-ce-app-container.md

 > You must have a valid [IoT Core Services](https://docs.microsoft.com/windows-hardware/manufacture/iot/iotcoreservicesoverview) subscription to distribute a device that employs the CE App Container technology.

-Additionally you will need the following:
+Additionally, you will need the following:

 - [Microsoft Visual Studio 2013 Professional or Visual Studio 2015 Professional](<https://visualstudio.microsoft.com/vs/>).
 These versions are required for both the Application Builder and Platform Builder tools.